abijith-2002/api-mock-server-91814/mock_api_backend/api-mock-server-91814/README.md

 ## API Docs

-Swagger UI is available at `/docs`.
+- Swagger UI is available at `/docs`.
 The server URL is dynamically adjusted based on the current request.
+- Raw OpenAPI JSON is available at `/openapi.json` for tool integration (e.g., pointing the platform’s API explorer).